hollowaytape/bustin/notes.md

 Weird unexpected result?
 It gets outputted as halfwidth rather than fake fullwidth.
 Yay!

+NEW: This code is also used to display MSGS text.
+So it gets output as fullwidth.
+	What happens if I change it to 85?
+		Fine in menus.
+	But the offset is wrong.
+Need a way to add 0x1f-0x20 if it's displaying a MSG, and not if otherwise.
+		Theory: BL == 80 when doing normal text, BL == bb when displaying a MSG ac 08c0 74f6 3c20 7219 b485 90 90 80fbbb 7515 0414 eb11
+		lodsb
+		or al, al
+		jz d717
+		cmp al, 20
+		jb d73e
+		mov ah, 85
+		nop
+		nop
+		cmp bl, bb
+		jnz d743
+		add al, 1f
+		(mroe conditions as needed)
+		jmp d743

 Menu text is TBS.EXE:11030
 THat asm code is at TBS.EXE:e51d.